Ask Deer Creek Family Dental if our services are right for youMake an Appointment

 Picture a veneer as an ultra-thin covering on your teeth’s outer surface made from super-strong, enamel-mimicking materials, thus making it a tooth’s perfect substitute.
 Having a porcelain veneer bonded to your tooth makes for an attractive, radiant, and new exterior.

-Call Deer Creek Family Dental Care in Overland Park, Kansas today at 913-345-2273 or continue reading for more information!
+Call Deer Creek Family Dental in Overland Park, Kansas today at 913-345-2273 or continue reading for more information!

 How Long Do Porcelain Veneers Last?